HJWittliff/ISBN-information-Lookup/README.md

 This repository use Google LLC API'S for this reposity. https://developers.google.com/terms

 # Repository liscence.
-YOu can use this repository any way that you like that does not violate the laws of Canada or break the terms of conditions from Google.
+You can use this repository any way that you like that does not violate the laws of Canada or break the terms of conditions from Google.